New Issue Briefing released on adequacy of workers' compensation benefits in Ontario

 IWH's 2016 Activity Plan now available

 Every year, IWH compiles an activity plan detailing the research projects to be undertaken at the Institute that year.
 This year’s plan includes many activities that support the priorities identified in the Ontario Ministry of Labour’s prevention strategy.
 These include research to describe the circumstances of vulnerable workers, find effective interventions to mitigate the risks of hazardous work, develop leading indicators of workplace occupational health and safety performance, and support workplace practices in the prevention of work disability.
-To read about IWH research underway in 2016, go to: www.iwh.on.ca/activity-plan.
+To read about upcoming and completed IWH research, view the Activity Plan, Accomplishment Reports and other corporate reports.

 New case studies tell stories of impact of IWH research